depressed-pho/quick-mining/README.md

   require pickaxes of at least diamond-tier.
-* **Ores**: Enable quick-mining for [Ore blocks](https://minecraft.wiki/w/Ore) as well as [Ancient Debris](https://minecraft.wiki/w/Ancient_Debris) and [Block of Raw Iron](https://minecraft.wiki/w/Block_of_Raw_Iron) and any other blocks of raw metal.
+* **Ores**: Enable quick-mining for [Ore blocks](https://minecraft.wiki/w/Ore) as well as [Ancient Debris](https://minecraft.wiki/w/Ancient_Debris), [Block of Raw Iron](https://minecraft.wiki/w/Block_of_Raw_Iron), and any other blocks of raw metal.
 They require pickaxes of varying tiers.
 Note that [Gilded Blackstone](https://minecraft.wiki/w/Gilded_Blackstone) does not count as ore and is not eligible for quick-mining.
 * **Plants and Crops**: Enable quick-mining for several plants and